 The Library’s Open Access Author Fund is designed to align with the core values of the open access movement.
 As such, the Library will not fund so-called ‘hybrid’ open access journals, meaning those published by commercial publishers who continue to sell subscriptions.
-Going forward, the Library will concentrate our efforts on promoting open access publishing by supporting articles published in pure open access journals with three major publishers: Biomed Central*, The Public Library of Science, and Hindawi.
-Unfortunately, ths means that we cannot offer support for articles outside these three publishers.
+The Library is concentrating its efforts in promoting open access publishing by supporting articles published in pure open access journals with three major publishers: Biomed Central*, The Public Library of Science, and Hindawi.
+Unfortunately, this means that we cannot offer support for articles outside these three publishers.
 We will review this policy annually.

 Please consult this page for updates this policy and for the status of the deposit accounts.